-The mighty angel in Revelation 10 alludes to several passages in the Old Testament which describe angelic beings.
+The identity of the Angel in Revelation 10:1-4 is a problem for interpreters.
+The mighty angel in Revelation 10 alludes to several passages in the Old Testament that describe angelic beings.

 John does not name this angelic being, although some speculate the angel is Gabriel, primarily because the name Gabriel means “mighty one” (גִּבּוֹר gibbôr; Charles 1:258-259).
 It is not necessary to make the connection to Gabriel, although there are certainly parallels in Revelation 10 to Daniel.
-Gabriel is mentioned twice in Daniel, both times he is delivering a message to Daniel from God.
+Gabriel is mentioned twice in Daniel.
+Both times, he delivers a message to Daniel from God.
 Gabriel also appears twice in Luke in a similar role, announcing to Mary she is pregnant.

-The physical description of this angel evokes a theophany from the Hebrew Bible.
+The physical description of the Angel in Revelation 10:1-4 evokes a theophany from the Hebrew Bible.

 Angelic beings clothed in a cloud are rare in apocalyptic literature.
-In 3 Enoch God’s glory is associated with clouds.
+In 3 Enoch, God’s glory is associated with clouds.
 For example, “the clouds that encircle the throne of glory” (3 Enoch 22C.4) and describing the throne room, “those who say “Blessed” are encircled by bright clouds” (34:2).
 In Fourth Ezra’s Eagle vision, the “spread his wings over all the earth, and all the winds of heaven blew upon him, and the clouds were gathered about him” (4 Ezra 11.2).
-In the Testament of Abraham 15 (A) the angel Michael demonstrates his power to Abraham by enveloping him in a cloud.
-In Mark 16:5 the angel who greeted the women at the empty tomb were wrapped in white robes
+In the Testament of Abraham 15 (A), the angel Michael demonstrates his power to Abraham by enveloping him in a cloud.
+In Mark 16:5, the angel who greeted the women at the empty tomb was wrapped in white robes

 The angel’s face is “like the sun.”
-Revelation 1:6 described as having a face shining like the sun, a possible allusion to the angelic being in Daniel 10:6, although the angelic being in Daniel has a face like lightening and his eyes were like flaming torches.
-Both Moses (Exod 34:30) and Jesus are described as having radiant faces; at the Transfiguration Jesus’s face “shone like the sun” (Matt 17:2)
+Revelation 1:6 Jesus is described as having a face shining like the sun, a possible allusion to the angelic being in Daniel 10:6.
+However, the angelic being in Daniel has a face like lightning and his eyes were like flaming torches.
+Both Moses (Exod 34:30) and Jesus are described as having radiant faces; at the Transfiguration, Jesus’s face “shone like the sun” (Matt 17:2)

 “His legs were like fiery pillars.”
 This is literally feet (πούς).
 Most modern translations translate the word as legs since it is odd to describe feet as pillars.
 Aune gives several examples of feet for legs in contemporary Greek (Revelation, 2:548-549).
 The cherubim in Ezekiel 1:7 have straight legs like “burnished bronze.”

 The angel is standing with one foot on land and one foot on the sea.
 This is important because the beasts in Revelation 13 come from both the land and the sea.
 God is demonstrating his sovereignty over both.
-This also corresponds to the oath he makes in verse 6, swearing by both the land and the sea.
+This also corresponds to his oath in verse 6, swearing by both the land and the sea.

-Rather than the Colossus of Rhodes, the image of a mighty angel is drawn from Old Testament descriptions of God’s glory, his throne room and other mighty angels.
-In fact, as Greg Beale suggests, “may be more than an angel” and that John’s use of this imagery “christological, if not divine” (Revelation, 522, 524).
+Rather than the Colossus of Rhodes, the image of a mighty angel is drawn from Old Testament descriptions of God’s glory, his throne room, and other mighty angels.
+In fact, as Greg Beale suggests, “may be more than an angel” and that John’s use of this imagery is “Christological, if not divine” (Revelation, 522, 524).
 The description of the mighty angel in Revelation 10 reads the mighty angels in the Old Testament through the lens of Jesus.